SEPTA Route 104: Rail service

 Route 104 was established in 1895, by the newly established Philadelphia and West Chester Traction Company.
-In 1936, the P&W went bankrupt and was reorganized as the Philadelphia Suburban Transit Company taking the line with it.
-At the corner of West Chester Pike and Darby Road was the Battle of Llanerch which was a physical and legal struggle between the PRR and the Philadelphia and West Chester Traction Company.
-There was concern that a new trolley to Newtown would hurt the PRR line to Newtown and therefore they tried to block it as they had to cross each other at this location.
+At the corner of West Chester Pike and Darby Road, construction required the Battle of Llanerch, a frog war between the traction company and the powerful Pennsylvania Railroad (PRR).
+The railroad correctly recognized that the new trolley line would outcompete passenger services on the PRR Newtown Square Branch.

+By 1907, the route operated on a half-hourly clockface schedule, with an end-to-end running time of 78 minutes.

+In 1936, the bankrupt P&WC was reorganized as the Philadelphia Suburban Transit Company.

-In 1954, rail service was cut back to the Westgate Hills section of Haverford Township in order to allow the Pennsylvania Department of Highways (now PennDOT) to expand the highway into its current configuration.
+In 1954, rail service was cut back to the Westgate Hills section of Haverford Township in order to allow the Pennsylvania Department of Highways (now PennDOT) to expand the Blue Route into its current configuration.
 By 1958, all rail service on the West Chester Pike corridor was replaced by bus service.